How to ensure your dog gets enough exercise

 Monitor activity levels

-Sure Petcare’s new activity and behaviour monitor, Animo, can help you keep track of your dog’s daily activity.
+Sure Petcare’s new activity and behavior monitor, Animo, can help you keep track of your dog’s daily activity.
 It allows you to set daily activity goals so that you can make sure your dog is getting enough exercise each day.
 Having a visual aid such as this can make you more conscious of how much exercise your dog is getting and encourages you to hit their daily goal.

 Most dogs will need to be walked once or twice a day.
 Work this into your routine and make sure you are well kitted out for walks in all weathers so that if you need to go out in the snow, you and your dog will feel as comfortable as possible.
 If you’re feeling energetic, consider doing some short bursts of running while you’re out on a walk.